Skip to content Skip to footer

 sps-facade-1

-The SoWa Power Station is a masterpiece of late-industrial glamor.
+The SoWa Power Station is an iconic masterpiece of late-industrial glamour.
 Built in 1891 as the world’s largest power generating plant, it produced enough electricity to run the West End Street Railway.
-The century-old property’s structural elements have since been rescued and restored, transforming it into a blank canvas for community, celebration, and innovation
+The century-old property’s structural elements have since been rescued and restored, transforming it into a blank canvas for community, celebration, and innovation.

 Host an Event